-Here at Skylarks we have a small, passionate team that supports the growing community of children and families.
-Staff are always approachable and willing to help any parent, carer, sibling or child with an additional need that comes through our doors.
+Here at Skylarks we have a small, passionate team that supports a growing community of children and families.
+Staff are always approachable and willing to help any parent, carer, sibling or child with an additional need who comes through our doors.

-To find out more about their experience, and how they can help, we have put together these short biographies:
+To find out more about our team's experience, and how they can help, we have put together these short biographies:

 Aaron Guiver, Development Manager

 I am the father of unruly boys, including two with additional needs and disabilities.
 I work on Skylarks' grants, fundraising, reports, strategy and most recently our new rebrand.
 I have worked within the charity sector for the past eight years including at other Richmond upon Thames organisations such as Richmond Borough Mind and Richmond Carers Centre.
 I have a demonstrated history of working in the Health and Wellbeing industry and am skilled in operations management, small business development and managing client relations.
 Working at Skylarks is incredibly rewarding; being able to see the difference made to children's lives as a result of the work my colleagues, the volunteers, our trustees and I do is a great privilege.

 I can be contacted at email@example.com or on 07940 331 185

 I am the mother of teenage twin boys, one of whom is profoundly deaf and has bilateral cochlear implants.
 I really appreciated the services of Skylarks when my children were small and found it a wonderful source of support.
 As a family we have experienced the frustrations and difficulties of the SEND system and battling for the needs of your child, both in education and the NHS.
 I have been involved in the background of Skylarks for some time and am relishing my front-line position, working with families to provide support for their wide range of needs.